changcaiyang/Panicle-AI/README.md

 3. Install packages:

    •  Panicle-AI uses a number of 3rd-party libraries that you may need to add to your conda environment.
-   These include, but are not limited to:

          matplotlib>=3.2.2
          numpy>=1.18.5